pyglet/pyglet/doc/programming_guide/gl.rst

 maintainers regenerate the interface from the latest specifications, so it is always up-to-date with the latest version and almost all extensions.

-The interface is provided by the ``pyglet.gl`` package.
+The interface is provided by the ``pyglet.graphics.api.gl`` package.
 To use it you will need a good knowledge of OpenGL, C and ctypes.
 You may prefer to use OpenGL without using ctypes, in which case you should investigate `PyOpenGL`_.
 `PyOpenGL`_ provides similar functionality with a more "Pythonic" interface,